stainless-api/tsc-multi/README.md

   extname: ".js",
   // Emit all helpers to one file
   shareHelpers: "helpers.js",
+  // Wrap static assignments to a class in @__PURE__ comments
+  pureClassAssignment: true,
   // Skip type-checking (Experimental)
   transpileOnly: false,
   // Compiler options